valtimo-platform/valtimo-documentation/getting-started/modules/zgw/notificaties-api.md

 })
 ```

 Before the Notificaties API plugin can be used, an authentication plugin is needed.
-One of such an authentication plugin
+One such authentication plugin
 is the Notificaties API authentication plugin.
 Instructions on how to add this plugin can be
 found [here](notificaties-api-authentication.md).